CSCfi/csc-user-guide/docs/support/tutorials/ml-multi.md

 If you are converting an old PyTorch script there are a few steps that you need to do:

-1. Make sure it handles DeepSpeed command line arguments, for example:
+1. Make sure it handles the DeepSpeed command line arguments, for example:

     ```python
     import argparse